ToC DocOverview CGDoc RelNotes FAQ Index PermutedIndex

 We have found that using an alternate tool such as WinSCP can be one way to avoid this problem while retaining the ability to synchronize remote files conveniently.

 Common Graphics does not handle the righthand alt key on the Windows platform because that overrides its functionality on some keyboards (especially European keyboards) for entering characters that don't have dedicated keys.
-You can revert to the old functionality by setting the CG configuration option reserve-righthand-alt-key
+You can revert to the old functionality by setting the CG configuration option reserve-righthand-alt-key to nil, as in:

-setf (cg:reserve-righthand-alt-key (cg:configuration cg:*system*)) nil)
+(setf (cg:reserve-righthand-alt-key (cg:configuration cg:*system*)) nil)

 That option doesn't appear on the IDE's Options dialog, but if you modify it once in the IDE then your options file will remember the value for subsequent IDE sessions.
 In a standalone CG application you would need to set the value in application code.